Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

-where $h_{[j,j+2]}$ is a generic (e.g., randomly chosen) three-site term.
-Indeed, we can verify this numerically for small system sizes using methods we discuss in \cite{moudgalya2022numerical}.
-While this commutant is larger than naively desired, we can analytically determine the extra states $\{\ket{\phi_m}\}$, and they are either the ferromagnetic state $\ket{F}$ or spin-wave states $\ket{1_{k=\pm \pi/2}}$ that are eigenstates of the AKLT model obtained in \cite{moudgalya2018a} [see Eqs.~(\ref{eq:spin1ferromagnetic}) and (\ref{eq:1kstates})].
-Hence they are degenerate exact eigenstates of Hamiltonians such as $H^{(p)}_{\AKLT} - S^z_{\tot}$, in particular of an entire family of Hamiltonians shown in Eq.~(\ref{eq:degHamils}).
-According to the DCT, any operator that vanishes on the states $\{\ket{\psi_n}\}$ as well as $\{\ket{\phi_m}\}$ should be in the algebra $\tmA^{(p)}_{\scar}$, and this includes the Hamiltonian $H^{(p)}_{\AKLT} - S^z_{\tot}$ and related family of Hamiltonians.
-While we have not been able to obtain an analytical expression for these Hamiltonians in terms of the generators of $\tmA^{(p)}_{\scar}$, we expect that the irreducibility of this algebra can be formally proven along the lines of similar proofs for the AKLT ground state and the ferromagnetic tower states as QMBS discussed in Apps.~\ref{app:SMalgebra} and \ref{subsec:FMirreducible} respectively.
-We can further split the degeneracy among the states $\{\ket{\psi_n}\}$ by adding an $S^z_{\tot}$ to the algebra, and we expect the local and commutant algebra pair
+where $h_{[j]}$ is a generic (e.g., randomly chosen) term in the vicinity of site $j$.
+Indeed, we can verify this numerically for small system sizes using methods we discuss in \cite{moudgalya2022numerical}, and we find that a generic three-site term $h_{[j]}$ is sufficient.
+While this commutant $\tmC^{(p)}_{\scar}$ is larger than naively desired (which would be $\lgen \ketbra{\psi_n}{\psi_m} \rgen$), we can analytically determine that the extra states $\{\ket{\phi_m}\}$ are either the ferromagnetic state $\ket{F}$ or spin-wave states $\ket{1_{k=\pm \pi/2}}$ that are eigenstates of the AKLT model obtained in \cite{moudgalya2018a} [see Eqs.~(\ref{eq:spin1ferromagnetic}) and (\ref{eq:1kstates})].
+Hence all the states $\{\ket{\psi_n}\}$ and $\{\ket{\phi_m}\}$ are degenerate exact eigenstates of Hamiltonians such as $H^{(p)}_{\AKLT} - S^z_{\tot}$, in particular of the entire family of Hamiltonians shown in Eq.~(\ref{eq:degHamils}).
+According to the DCT, $\tmA^{(p)}_{\scar}$ is the algebra of all Hamiltonians with these as degenerate eigenstates, hence $H^{(p)}_{\AKLT} - S^z_{\tot}$ and related family of Hamiltonians all belong to $\tmA^{(p)}_{\scar}$.
+However, we have neither been able to obtain an analytical expression for these Hamiltonians in terms of the generators of $\tmA^{(p)}_{\scar}$ nor prove analytically the numerically observed irreducibility of this algebra, although we anticipate that a proof similar to the ones for the AKLT ground state [App.~\ref{app:SMalgebra}] or the ferromagnetic tower states [App.~\ref{subsec:FMirreducible}] could work.
+The algebra of Hamiltonians with $\{\ket{\psi_n}\}$ and $\{\ket{\phi_m}\}$ as potentially non-degenerate eigenstates is obtained by adding an $S^z_{\tot}$ to the algebra, and we have the local and commutant algebra pair

-where we note that degeneracy between the two $\{\ket{\phi_m}\}$ states would survive if $L = 4n$ [see App.~\ref{subsec:PBCAKLT} for details].
-We verified this numerically for small system sizes using methods in \cite{moudgalya2022numerical}.
+Note that degeneracy between the two $\{\ket{\phi_m}\}$ states is not split by $S^z_{\tot}$ if $L = 4n$ [see App.~\ref{subsec:PBCAKLT} for details].
+We verified this numerically for small system sizes using methods in \cite{moudgalya2022numerical} using a randomly chosen $h_{[j]}$ with support on sites $\{j,j+1,j+2\}$.
 The PBC AKLT Hamiltonian $H^{(p)}_{\AKLT}$ and the related families should be a part of this algebra, although we have not been able to obtain an analytical expression for $H^{(p)}_{\AKLT}$ in terms of the generators of $\mA^{(p)}_{\scar}$.